aykutbulut/aykutbulut.github.io/index.md

 permalink: /
 ---

 I am a software engineer at [Google][google].
-Previously I worked on [Mathworks][mathworks] as a part of [Optimization Toolbox][optim-toolbox] development.
+Previously I worked at [Mathworks][mathworks] as a part of [Optimization Toolbox][optim-toolbox] development.
 I am a member of [COIN-OR Foundation][coin-or-mainpage] and current maintainer of [DisCO solver][disco-git] project.
 I received my Ph.D. from